 Yes.
 The BRS continuation-pay multiplier (between 2.5 and 13.0 depending on service) is documented per service member with the cap-and-floor mechanics.
 The election decision (take continuation pay and commit to additional service vs. decline and exit) is structured with the realistic financial-vs-career trade-off.

 The corpus uses current-year VA disability compensation rates for each rating level (0% through 100% in 10% increments, plus the special-monthly-compensation categories).
-Annual refresh updates against the COLA-driven annual rate adjustments.
+Each refresh updates against the COLA-driven annual rate adjustments.

 Yes.
 About 70% of military retirees in the corpus have elected SBP, in line with published retirement-decision data.
 The cost (6.5% of base annuity) and the survivor benefit (55% of elected coverage) are structured.
 Households with no spouse have the structured no-SBP-no-need analysis.

 Yes.
 The TSP's recent expansion (mutual fund window, Roth TSP, automatic contribution increases) is reflected.
 The BRS continuation-pay cap-and-floor changes from the 2023 NDAA are reflected.
-Annual refresh tracks subsequent statutory changes.
+Each refresh tracks subsequent statutory changes.

 Yes.
 Nonprofit-employed veterans (about 22% of the corpus's post-service population) carry structured PSLF qualifying-payment-count data.
 The structural overlap between B25 and B19 (Student Debt) is intentional — military-to-nonprofit transitions are a common path that crosses both bundles.